mhauskn/ale-deprecated/README.md

 * Capable of displaying game screen as the agent learns.
 (See display_screen parameter)
 * Ability to pause the game or start manually controlling the game.
 * Visual Processing Framework.
 (See process_screen parameter)
+* Dynamic library for creating and controlling Atari games externally.